Explore biodynamics in depth with fellow farmers and gardeners from across the continent

 In this six-month interactive course, we will develop a deeper understanding of biodynamics through intensive study of Rudolf Steiner's Agriculture, the 1924 series of lectures that founded the worldwide biodynamic movement.

 Led by renowned biodynamic farmer and educator Cory Eichman of Saugeen River CSA, this is a unique opportunity to deeply explore biodynamics in a distance learning format.
-This is the second year the course is being offered through the Biodynamic Association after many years as an on-farm course in Ontario.
+This is the third year the course is being offered through the Biodynamic Association after many years as an on-farm course in Ontario.

 The farm individuality is the central image in biodynamics, and developing an understanding of how you can work with a piece of land to manifest this individuality is a central task as a farmer or gardener.
 We will explore how we can encourage the life processes to enhance the health and vitality of our soil, plants, and animals.